Bath Safety: how to use essential oils safely in the bath

 • Aloe vera

 There are several types of Aloe Vera leaf extract – Gel, Jelly, Juice and Liquid.
 There is also a powder that is meant to be reconstituted in water.
 None of these are appropriate carriers for essential oils in the bath.
 Aloe Vera Jelly, which has added thickeners and preservatives, may be used as an essential oil base for direct application to the skin.
 However, if added to the bath, the essential oils will separate and float, as with other watery bases.
+For more detail on different Aloe Vera preparations, visit our post HERE.

 US